Tumble Dryer Repair Cost

 As you might expect, modern tumble dryers are relatively complex machines, made up of various electronic and mechanical components.
 These can fail or wear out over time.

-Basic parts, such as belts and bearings, are inexpensive, while intricate parts, such as motors and control boards, cost more.
+Basic parts, such as a drive belt, bearings and door seal, are inexpensive, while intricate parts, such as motors and control boards, cost more.
 So, the final price of your repair will depend on which parts need replacing.

 Belt £5-£20